FontStruct/fonthx/README.md

 * A very basic font generation library (currently TrueType only) written in [Haxe](https://haxe.org)
 * The core of the font generation module used by [FontStruct](https://fontstruct.com)
 * Aimed at Haxe (or other) developers who wish to create font generation tools
 * Should work with nodejs, js, cpp, c# and java targets.
-WASM too
+WASM too if you’re lucky.
+* Does not and will not do overlap removal!

 ## Example